Subprime Lending Report

 In some cases, however, subprime lenders engage in abusive lending practices known as "predatory lending", which hits homeowners with excessive mortgage fees, interest rates, penalties and insurance charges that raise the cost of refinancing by thousands of dollars for individual families.

-HUD's study of subprime lending focuses mainly on subprime refinance lending, which accounts for nearly 80 percent of total (home purchase and refinance loans combined) subprime mortgage lending nationwide and for 71 percent of subprime lending in Atlanta.
-HUD's study of subprime loans in the Atlanta metropolitan area found that:
+HUD's study of subprime lending focuses mainly on subprime refinance lending, which accounts for nearly 80 percent of total (home purchase and refinance loans combined) subprime mortgage lending nationwide and for 70 percent of subprime lending in Los Angeles.
+HUD's study of subprime loans in the Los Angeles metropolitan area found that:

 The magnitude and speed of the increase in subprime lending creates a critical need for greater scrutiny.
 The rapid growth of subprime lending may help expand credit access for more borrowers; however, some portion of subprime lending may be occurring with borrowers whose credit would qualify them for conventional loans.
 Subprime lending may expose borrowers to higher up-front fees and interest rates than they would bear if they had obtained prime loans.

-2. Subprime loans are three times more likely in low-income neighborhoods in Atlanta than in upper-income neighborhoods.
+2. Subprime loans are two times more likely in low-income neighborhoods in Los Angeles than in upper-income neighborhoods.

 HUD's analysis reveals that subprime lending is being provided increasingly to low- and very low-income families and their communities.
-In Atlanta, 11 percent of all refinance mortgages in 1998 were subprime, but in low-income neighborhoods, the percentage of refinances in the subprime market was nearly double -- 21 percent.
+In Los Angeles, 13 percent of all refinance mortgages in 1998 were subprime, but in low-income neighborhoods, the percentage of refinances in the subprime market was almost twice as large - 23 percent.
 (See Figure 2).
-In the poorest communities, where families make 50 percent or less of the area median income, subprime refinances accounted for 43 percent of all refinance loans.
-In upper-income neighborhoods, only 6 percent of refinancing families relied on a subprime loan.
-In 1993, only 4 percent of refinance mortgages in low-income neighborhoods and 2 percent each in moderate- and upper-income neighborhoods were subprime.
+In the poorest communities, where families make 50 percent or less of the area median income, subprime refinances accounted for 31 percent of all refinance loans.
+In middle-income neighborhoods, 14 percent of refinancing families relied on a subprime loan, as did only 11 percent in upper-income neighborhoods.
+In 1993, only 7 percent of refinance mortgages in low-income neighborhoods and 3-4 percent in middle- and upper-income neighborhoods were subprime.

-3. Subprime loans are almost five times more likely in black neighborhoods in Atlanta than in white neighborhoods.
+3. Subprime loans are almost four times more likely in black neighborhoods in Los Angeles than in white neighborhoods.

-In predominantly black neighborhoods in Atlanta, subprime lending accounted for 33 percent of home refinance loans in 1998 - compared with only 7 percent in predominantly white areas.
-While subprime refinance mortgages accounted for only one in fourteen refinance loans originated in predominantly white neighborhoods, they accounted for one-third of the refinance loans originated in predominantly black neighborhoods.
+In predominantly black neighborhoods in Los Angeles, subprime lending accounted for 33 percent of home refinance loans in 1998 - compared with only 9 percent in predominantly white areas.
+Thus, while subprime refinance mortgages accounted for only one in eleven refinance loans originated in predominantly white neighborhoods, they accounted for one-third of the refinance loans originated in predominantly black neighborhoods.
 (See Figure 3.)
-Comparable 1993 figures were 8 percent in black neighborhoods and 2 percent in white neighborhoods.
+Comparable 1993 figures were 13 percent in black neighborhoods and 3 percent in white neighborhoods.

-4. Homeowners in moderate-income black neighborhoods in Atlanta are almost twice as likely as homeowners in low-income white neighborhoods to have subprime loans.
+4. Upper-income black borrowers in Los Angeles are almost twice as likely as low-income white borrowers to have subprime loans.

-Analyzing the data by the income and racial characteristics of the borrower (rather than the neighborhood) provides similar patterns to those discussed above.
-There remains a large disparity between black and white borrowers with similar incomes.
-For example, subprime loans accounted for 31 percent of refinance loans originated for low-income black borrowers, compared with only 10 percent for low-income white borrowers.
-Similarly, subprime loans accounted for 19 percent of refinance loans for upper-income black borrowers, compared with only 4 percent for upper-income white borrowers.
-As these comparisons show, upper-income black borrowers are almost twice as likely as low-income white borrowers to rely on the subprime market (19 percent versus 10 percent market shares).
+Combining data on the income and racial characteristics of the borrower shows large disparities between black and white borrowers with similar incomes.
+Subprime loans accounted for almost half (46 percent) of refinance loans originated for low-income black borrowers, compared with only 15 percent for low-income white borrowers.
+(See Figure 6.)
+Similarly, subprime loans accounted for 38 percent of refinance loans for middle-income black borrowers, compared with only 12 percent for middle-income white borrowers.
+In fact, upper-income black borrowers were almost twice as likely as low-income white borrowers to rely on the subprime market (29 percent of upper-income blacks versus 15 percent of low-income whites).

-HUD's analysis of refinance mortgages originated in the Atlanta metropolitan area during 1998 clearly demonstrates the exponential growth in subprime lending and its disproportionate growth for lower-income and, particularly, minority homeowners and communities.
+HUD's analysis of refinance mortgages originated in the Los Angeles metropolitan area during 1998 clearly demonstrates the exponential growth in subprime lending and its disproportionate growth for lower-income and, particularly, minority homeowners and communities.
+As noted above, almost half of low-income black borrowers in the Los Angeles metropolitan area rely upon the subprime market for their refinance loans.
 While this growth in subprime lending has expanded access to credit for many borrowers with impaired or limited credit histories, these borrowers may also be vulnerable to predatory lending practices.

 Despite the progress made by prime lenders in reaching these markets, the growth of subprime lending in both lower-income and minority communities strongly suggests that much more can be done by both primary and secondary market participants to expand access to the prime lending market.